tintin10q/computational-linguistics-summary/Prediction/Questions.md

 - Can you define symbols?

-- Can you explain what sparcity is with probability distributions?
+- Can you explain what sparsity is with probability distributions?
-	- This is that you have many things that don't occure often but because there are many things that don't ocure often together they still make up a large part of the probability points.
-This is baiscally what uncertancy is.
+	- This is that you have many things that don't occur often but because there are many things that don't occur often together they still make up a large part of the probability points.
+This is basically what uncertainty is.

 - Can you explain why there is more then one BoS and EoS?

 	- Can you explain again what you mean that you can only comparing the perplexity of different models if you use the same test set?
 		- I think here the idea is that if you don't have the same test set that you get vastly different perplexity scores not matter what and it becomes meaningless.

 		  - Why UNK if you also have dictionaries or lexicons.
-Can you not just use those to have no need for unk or atleast reduce it.
+Can you not just use those to have no need for unk or at least reduce it.
 Because new words can appear that are not in the lexicon.
 		  - What did you mean by probability mass.